discreetlogcontracts/dlcspecs/meeting/meeting_december_8_2020.md

 * It is now time to open a PR with [ECDSA Adaptor Signatures](https://github.com/jonasnick/secp256k1/pull/14) cherry-picked onto secp256k1-zkp
   * There are still [TODOs left on that branch](https://github.com/jonasnick/secp256k1/pull/14/files#diff-0bc5e1a03ce026e8fea9bfb91a5334cc545fbd7ba78ad83ae5489b52e4e48856R19)
   * Jesse has volunteered to work on this, any updates?
+* Nadav will reach out to nickler and waxwing to review the diff from the old branch

 ## Good Newcomer Issues